 What about preventive care?

 Most health plans are required to cover preventive care without any cost-sharing.
 This means even if you haven’t met your annual deductible, you can still receive preventive care services for free.
 Preventive care benefits include immunizations, some cancer screenings, cholesterol screening, and counseling to improve your diet or stop smoking.
-You may be required to receive the preventive care from a doctor in your plan's network.
+You may be required to receive preventive care from a doctor in your plan's network.
 You can find a list of all the free preventive care services here.
-Some plans that existed prior to 2010 that have not substantially changed -- known as grandfathered plans -- do not have to provide free preventive services.
+Some plans that existed prior to 2010 that have not substantially changed -- known as grandfathered plans -- and short-term health plans – those that provide coverage for less than a year -- do not have to provide free preventive services.
 Check with your insurance company or HR department to find out if your plan is grandfathered.

 What if I need a specialist, like a heart doctor?

 Some health insurance plans require that you get a referral from your family doctor to see a specialist.
 Call your insurance company and ask.
 If that's the case, your doctor will give you a referral to the specialist you need.
 The specialist may need the referral paperwork prior to seeing you in the office, so make sure all the paperwork is completed.
 Check to see if the specialist is in your insurance company's network.
 If they aren't, you might have to pay a bigger part of the bill or perhaps the whole bill.
 You can ask your family doctor to refer you to another specialist in your plan’s network.

 How do I get prescriptions?